 Media relations contact: Jeff Dunlap at 314 409 5203.

-*News Release by Lighthouse for the Blind-Saint Louis: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Lighthouse for the Blind-Saint Louis).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.